-Whopper Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
-It produces large red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from mid to late summer.
+Red Cherry Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+It produces small clusters of red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from mid summer to early fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
-The tomatoes have a delicious taste and a juicy texture.
+The tomatoes have a pleasant taste and a juicy texture.